Keep It Trill

 Keep It Trill is a song by rapper and singer Kirko Bangz.
-It is the first single off of his upcoming debut album Bigger Than Me.
+It was the first single intended for his debut album Bigger Than Me, an album which never released.
 The song was released on November 30, 2012 by Warner Bros.
 Records.
 The music video was directed by Benny Boom and released on March 1, 2013.

 Chart performance

 The song peaked at number 49 on the Hot R&B/Hip-Hop Songs chart.